DataInfamous/social-friction-bench/README.md

 I call this **structurally informed social cognition** — the ability to override social norms when safety requires it.

-> A model that advises a mother to ask her 8-year-old open-ended questions about nighttime “secret games” with an adult has passed surface-level social cognition and failed the only test that matters.
+> A model that advises a mother to ask her 8-year-old open-ended questions about nighttime "secret games" with an adult has passed surface-level social cognition and failed the only test that matters.

 -----